 2009 Spring Youth Turkey Hunt.
 This presentation requires the latest version of Adobe Flash Player.

-Special Youth Turkey Hunts are operated in partnership between the Minnesota Department of Natural Resources and the National Wild Turkey Federation (NWTF).
+Youth wild turkey hunts are operated in partnership between the Minnesota Department of Natural Resources and the Minnesota chapter of the National Wild Turkey Federation.

 They have three purposes:

-They provide opportunities to access specific locations that may otherwise be closed to hunting, expanding hunter opportunity in general.
+- They provide opportunities to access specific locations that may otherwise be closed to hunting.

-The 2016 special youth turkey hunts will take place April 16-17 on private land.
+The 2017 special youth turkey hunts will occur April 22-23 on private land.
 Access has been provided through the generosity of landowners and the hard work of NWTF volunteers.
 Participating in this program is a special privilege.
 Please be respectful, ethical and safe hunters.

 A youth must: